• Home

 Political instability, violence and food insecurity

 Unfortunately, with continuing political instability and gang violence, and the people’s need for help is increasing.
-By September 2024, the International Organization for Migration had estimated that over 702,000 people were internally displaced (see report in French).
+The International Organization for Migration estimates that over one million people are internally displaced.
 Initially, most displaced people fled south to escape the gangs that were concentrated in Port-au-Prince.
 Now, the violence and displacement are much more widespread.

 A Mercy Corps report highlights four major challenges linked to impact of gang violence on food systems.
 These include inflation resulting from broken supply chains; mass displacement and economic stress; the disruption of agricultural production and land use; and the unpredictable closure of ports and airports.